telliott99/MyMath2/space/stokes-example.rst

 which matches what we had above.

 Suppose we hadn't seen this.
-We could just do
+We could do

 .. math::